yunzinan/yunzinan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm currently a 3rd year student of Computer Science at Nanjing University.
+I'm currently a 4th year student of Computer Science at Nanjing University.
 I've been studying Chemistry and Computer Science for the past two years, after which I changed my major from Chemistry to CS.
-My research interests include but are not limited to BCI(brain-computer interface), Computational Neuroscience, and Machine Learning.
-I'm eager to find out how our brain works and establish the connection and interaction between the human brain and the computer.
+I have been admitted to pursue my Master degree at School of Software, Tsinghua University without entrance examination.
+I used to do Brain-Computer Interface research, now I mainly focus on Software Analysis and Software Engineering.

 {style="text-align: justify;"}